 Rosalía is a cashier at a supermarket.
 She lives alone, loves reading fairy tales and hides in a magic fantasy world in order to survive living in the real one.
 She thinks she is a fairy ...
 See full summary »

 Mario and Ana, in voluntary exile from Buenos Aires, live in a remote Argentine valley with their 12-year-old son Ernesto.
 Mario runs a school and a wool cooperative; Ana, a doctor, heads a...
 See full summary »

 The movie starts while Floreal, the main protagonist, was being released from the prison when the military coup ended in 1983.
 He is estranged to his former life because of his last few ...
 See full summary »

 Fernando E. Solanas

 Oliveiro is a young poet living in Buenos Aires where sometimes he has to sell his ideas to an advertising agency to make a living or exchange his poems for a steak.
 In Montevideo, he meets a prostitute, Ana, with whom he falls in love.
 Back in Buenos Aires, he accepts a contract with a publicity agency to get the money for three days of love with her.
 Will he get what he's searching for when his ideal of love's pleasure is literally going in levitation while making love?Written by

 Jean-Marie Berthiaume <email@example.com>

-This Argentina's official selection for the 1992 Oscar Awards, Foreign Language film category.
-When the Oscar nominations came out it was overlooked in favor of Un Lugar en el mundo (1992) (A Place in the World) which was later the only film in Academy Awards history to have been removed from the final ballot.
+Official submission of Argentina for the 'Best Foreign Language Film' category of the 65th Academy Awards in 1993.
+When the Oscar nominations came out it was overlooked in favor of A Place in the World (1992) (A Place in the World) which was later the only film in Academy Awards history to have been removed from the final ballot.
 See more »

 Was this review helpful to you?